Mixed Methods Research Plan

 Policy and institutional conditions that either enable or constrain the preservation of the other three dimensions of friction.

-Convergent Mixed-Methods Design
+Merriam-Centered Mixed-Methods Design

 Phase 1: Concurrent Data Collection